Cvesseni/Portfolio/README.md

 # This is my very own portfolio.
-Made from sracth in visual studio code, using html and css style sheets.
+Made from scratch in visual studio code, using html and css style sheets in visual studio code.